 Sometimes, in order to do this you may revisit past experiences (I do myself quite a bit).
-At the heart of it there is nothing wrong with this, nostalgia is important because it can make you feel better almost in an instant.
-It’s when holding on to certain memories, thoughts, feelings, or items produce pain, stress, or make you feel bad that the concept of learning to let go or refraining from attachment comes into play.
+At the heart of it, there is nothing wrong with this, nostalgia is important because it can make you feel better almost in an instant.
+It’s when holding on to certain memories, thoughts, feelings, or items that produce pain, stress, or make you feel bad that the concept of learning to let go or refraining from attachment comes into play.

-Nostalgia shouldn’t be revisited in order to avoid the present, which is something many of us do (myself in included).
+Nostalgia shouldn’t be revisited in order to avoid the present, which is something many of us do (myself included).
 One way in which you may do this is through constant worrying.